langmead-lab/vargas/README.md

 # Vargas
-_Updated: April 17, 2019_
+*Updated: December 10, 2019*

-Vargas aligns short reads to a directed acyclic graph (DAG).
-Reads are aligned using a SIMD vectorized version of Smith-Waterman, aligning multiple reads at once.
-The the aligner reports a maximal scoring position, and optionally the number of maximum-score occurrences, the second-best scoring position and the number of second-best score occurrences.
-Vargas can also be used to simulate reads from a DAG.
+Vargas computes optimal alignments of short reads to a directed acyclic graph (DAG).
+After building a graph, reads are aligned using a SIMD-vectorized version of the Smith-Waterman dynamic programming algorithm, with 16 -- 64 reads per vector depending on the instruction set.

+Preprint available at *coming soon*.
+Supplementary processing scripts available at [vargas-experiments](https://github.com/cdarby/vargas-experiments).

 # Building